gabriel-quina/badc/readme.md

 If you do not have shell access just use some software like phpMyAdmin

 **WARINIG**: any older tables from a running campaing will be droped!!
 This is to create new tables only, for first time, or to reset all to 0.
 Pilot data, squadrons stats, all will be lost if you run this on a running campaign.

 3. Place files as described in "Notes on Folder organization".
 Basically just copy all files into your webroot folder.
 Set correct permissions: all .pl must be with exec attributes (chmod a+x *.pl) allmost all txt files, log files, and campaing datas need to have write attributes.
 Also write attributes on temporary folders.

 4. Edit "config.pl" and "config.php" to match DB name, DB user and DB user password, folder paths, program path and other values.
 There is a description on each value inside config.pl file.

 Edit other mission requeriments, like amount of total human players, amount of players per side,  amount of missions per virtual day, dayly AF and city damage recover, damage to AF per each pilot killed and for each plane lost, etc...

 5. Load index.html and use you browser to check if all works ok.

 Note!! : Remember to set correct perl path on all .pl files

-   Note!! : Make sure scripts are in correct newline format (used dos2unix util if need)
-            If you get script error can be because incorrect newlines translations errors are "premature end of script headers"
+Note!! : Make sure scripts are in correct newline format (used dos2unix util if need) If you get script error can be because incorrect newlines translations errors are "premature end of script headers"

 Register a pilot (you) with same name defined as super_user on config.pl Load ref_map.html and run 2 scripts: make attack page, make front.

 Later register another pilots, 2 squadrons, go and make some mission, then try to report.

 IMPORTANT: Before you can register a squadron you have to add authcodes into "claves.txt" Read more about this on "Notes on Authcodes".
 IMPORTANT: Be sure to set correct host name on ref1 and ref2 values, if you do not set this ok you will get an error on planning a mission " Incorrect HTTP_REFERER"

 Once you have all ready and like to start a campaign, you have to restore data files (GEO_OBJ and FRONTLINE) because they are changed on all reports.

 Customize your web site.
 Please do NOT use "Bellum" as campaign name.
 Bellum is the first campaign runnin with this "BADC" (bourne again dinamic campaign).
 Set you desired campaign name, change the rules as you like, customize languages, change sources to introduce new fertures, build your style pages, and any customization you like.

 IMPORTANT: default pilot registration sets ban_plannig=0, that is you can make requests.
 If you change (default to ban) you will nedd to set plannig rights to some pilots, so they can make request.
-To do that, conect to mysql and run:
-      mysql>update bell_pilot_file set ban_planing=0;
+To do that, conect to mysql and run: mysql>update bell_pilot_file set ban_planing=0;
 This will give plannig to *all* registered pilots.
-To give only planing to one pilot do:
-      mysql>update bell_pilot_file set ban_planing=0 where hlname="PILOT_NAME";
+To give only planing to one pilot do: mysql>update bell_pilot_file set ban_planing=0 where hlname="PILOT_NAME";

 When a map is over, go to config.pl, change config to use a new map, the go to ref_map.html and run all 3 scripts to make map, front and suply images.

 In the DOCS folder you have a dump of FAQ and manual add ons from bellum forum. understanting on how campaing works will help understand the code too.

 The MAP_DATAS folder contains original data files.
 In case you like to restart a map, here they are.
 Some of Those data files when are placed on CGI-BIN folder are changed as campaigns run.

 # C- NOTES
-#---------------------------------------------------------------------------------

-1) Notes on Windows server
+1)Notes on Windows server

 I really dont know if it can work or not.
 I made only a few test using Windows XP SP2 + IndigoPerl +MySQL.
 Scripts works ok.
 But i didnt strong tested all programs.
 The only modification needed is the path to perl on the first line of ALL .pl files:

 If perl is on your path this will work:
 #!perl
 If not, place complete path to perl:
 #!C:\path_to_perl\perl

 I can't say if there is a
 gnuplot version for windows, and havent tested image convertions using cjpeg.exe

 You can get Mysql for windows here: http://dev.mysql.com/downloads/